Ashleshk/Dry-Beans-Classification-Prediction/README.md

 Click [here](https://github.com/Ashleshk/Dry-Beans-Classification-Prediction/blob/main/Project_Report_final.pdf) for report.

 In this project different machine learning algorithms were used to classify the most well-known 7 types of beans in Turkey; Barbunya, Bombay, Cali, Dermason, Horoz, Seker and Sira, depending **ONLY** on dimension and shape features of bean varieties with no external discriminatory features.
-- This code was part of a Kaggle competition and came in the 9th place out of 81 teams.

-MLP, Xgboost, Catboost and LightGBM classifiers were trained and a final VotingClassifier is used resulting F1-score 0.956 on the training data, 0.935 on validation set and 0.938 on the final testing set.
+Logistic Regression, Decision Tree, Random Forest, MLP, Xgboost classifiers were trained and a final Neural Network is used resulting Accuracy 94.21% on the training data, 94.91%  on validation set and 0.938 on the final testing set.

 ## Table of contents:
 ### 1-Dataset